Classic Books Are Full Of Problems. Why Can't We Put Them Down?

 That tension between Seuss and Seuss-free classrooms is emblematic of a bigger debate playing out across the country — should we continue to teach classic books that may be problematic, or eschew them in favor of works that more positively represent of people of color?

-Part of the reason this debate is so complicated is because of the staying power of classic books.
+Part of the reason this debate is so complicated is the staying power of classic books.
 Think back to the works lining your school bookshelves.
 In Adventures of Huckleberry Finn, the N-word appears more than 200 times.
-But for generations, people have argued that the book is vital in order to understand race relations in America in the late 1800s.
+But for generations, people have argued that the book is vital to understanding race relations in America in the late 1800s.
 And the trope of Jews as greedy and money-hungry is pretty clear in The Merchant of Venice.
 Yet Shakespeare is hailed for his keen understanding of human nature that continues to be relevant today.

 Jaya Saxena, a writer whose work examines inclusivity in young adult literature, is in favor of revamping the canon.
 But she understands why teachers might continue to teach it.
 She says when she was in high school, her teachers used the classics to teach literary devices and styles of writing, not necessarily to prioritize certain narratives or worldviews.
 The Merchant of Venice, for example, is a prime example of allegory.

 "The point was, here's what this book does well," Saxena says.
-"Maybe they weren't everybody's favorite books, but they were good examples of...the craft of writing."
+"Maybe they weren't everybody's favorite books, but they were good examples of ... the craft of writing."

-And when lesson planning from year to year, it's easier for teachers to prioritize books they're already familiar with.
+And when planning lessons from year to year, it's easier for teachers to prioritize books they're already familiar with.
 But when these books include offensive stereotypes, teachers have to decide whether to continue teaching them and how.

 "Not engaging [with problematic texts] at all runs too great a risk of not learning or understanding where the problems lie," says Larissa Pahomov, who teaches English at a high school in Philadelphia.
 "I believe there is a way to look at material that is stereotypical [and] racist and identify it for what it is, and then hopefully, in doing so, neutralize its effect."